RusmaySpace/Projects/README.md

 # PROGRAMS

-Rusmay menu is GitHub replace classic menu in GitHub (account)
+Rusmay: menu is GitHub replace classic menu in GitHub (account)

-RusmaysPreview (old menu in GitHub)
+RusmaysPreview: old menu in GitHub

-GCM Menu locals information for explain my projects
+GCM Menu: locals information for explain my projects

-Test-app there I studied and played Python
+Test-app: there I studied and played Python

-Rafael my favorite.
+Rafael: my favorite.
 Old whatsapp bot, now not works.
 But, works in your desktop

-Rafael-GUI first program with library tkinter
+Rafael-GUI: first program with library tkinter

 # GAMES